CDL Training in California

 How to Pay for Truck Driving School in California

-Future truck drivers who want to minimize their out-of-pocket costs can apply for scholarships and research other financial aid resources that can help them avoid substantial debt.
 In terms of scholarships, two great options include the $1,000 Women in Trucking Foundation Scholarship and the $6,200 TCA Scholarship made possible by the Truckload Carriers Association.

-Because not all independent truck driving schools and CDL programs qualify for federal financial aid, some students turn to private loans.
+Not all independent truck driving schools and CDL programs qualify for federal financial aid.
+So, some students turn to private loans.
 However, before going down this path, exhaust all other options to avoid years of high-interest debt.
-Many programs provide veterans’ assistance, accept employer tuition reimbursement, or cover CDL training costs in exchange for work.

 How to Choose the Best CDL Training Program

-Finances understandably play a big role in any decision-making, so it’s worth asking about available payment plans, school-funded financial aid, and refund policies.
-Other helpful questions to ask include the CDL knowledge and skills exams pass rates, where alumni get truck driving jobs in California and how long it takes them to find work, and if the program offers any career resources.
+Other helpful questions to ask include the CDL knowledge and skills exams pass rates, where alumni get truck driving jobs in California, how long it takes them to find work, and if the program offers any career resources.

 Resources for Truck Driving Students in California